 This white paper addresses a number of challenges wealthy Asian families face regarding capital preservation over multiple generations.
 Methods of analysis include macro and performance analyses, as well as peer comparison.
 The results of our analysis suggest that the Endowment Approach is the preferred way of investing in order to preserve purchasing power over time.
 In particular, we find that allocating capital to external managers is a more efficient way of successfully managing capital and retaining investment talent to oversee that capital.

 This white paper addressed a number of challenges that charitable foundations around the world, particularly in the United States, face regarding capital preservation over multiple generations.
 We found that over the last decade more charitable foundations chose an endowment approach to manage their portfolios to achieve a goal of sustainable philanthropy.

 This white paper addresses the importance of being diligent on asset manager due diligence for the Endowment Approach in order to avoid investing in fraudulent asset managers and analyzes over one hundred past asset manager fraud cases from 1998 to 2014 to understand patterns and techniques of fraudulent managers.
 The study found that (1) there were a far more hedge fund-like asset manager cases than private equity funds or mutual funds, (2) there were five main fraud techniques used frequently by asset manager frauds and (3) frauds are becoming more sophisticated while more allocators are conducting operational due diligence.
 The Endowment Approach has embedded advantage to avoid asset manager frauds, however, proper and careful due diligence is still important to achieve the objectives of the Endowment Approach.

-Read our Outlook if you are interested in our sharing.
+Read our blog if you are interested in our sharing.